Vara: A Blessing

 Vara: A Blessing is a 2013 English drama film directed by Khyentse Norbu and starring Shahana Goswami, Devesh Ranjan, Mohamed Adamaly and Rohit Raj.
-It is first English-language feature film by Bhutanese film director, after The Cup (1999) and Travellers and Magicians (2003).
+It is the first English-language feature film by the Bhutanese film director, after The Cup (1999) and Travellers and Magicians (2003).
 Based on a Bengali short story Rakta Aar Kanna (Blood and Tears) by Sunil Gangopadhyay, about the daughter of a devadasi, who falls in love with a Muslim sculptor.
 It was the opening film of 2013 18th Busan International Film Festival, where it received good reviews.